 - IHG® Rewards Club Select Credit Card

 The IHG® Rewards Club Select Credit Card is offering 60,000 points after you spend just $1,000 on the card within 90 days.
 (Editor’s note: This offer has expired and the card is no longer available.)
-Of course, there are other reasons to keep this card as well, including automatic Platinum status at IHG properties and an annual free night at any IHG property worldwide if you’re a cardholder.
+Of course, there are other reasons to keep this card as well, including automatic Platinum status at IHG properties and an annual free night at any IHG property worldwide.
 The best part is, the points you earn with the Chase Sapphire Preferred® Card also transfer to IHG Rewards at a 1:1 ratio.
 So you could get any combination of these cards and be on your way to taking a similar trip in no time.

 The Final Word